Muralikrishnapopuri/easy-polish/README.md

-    <h1>Easy Polish Platform</h1>
+    Easy Polish Platform
-    <p>Welcome to the Easy Polish Platform!
-This tool is designed to help you edit your photos quickly and effortlessly.</p>
+    Welcome to the Easy Polish Platform!
+This tool is designed to help you edit your photos quickly and effortlessly

     <h2>Features</h2>
     <ul>